juepi/PowerResizer/README.md

 If InputPath is a Folder, all files with supported extensions will be treated.

 ## PARAMETER Recurse
 Only supported when InputPath is a folder.
 Work recursively through all subfolders.
-Handle with care!
+**Handle with care!**

+## PARAMETER AddPrefix
+Will add the directory name, where the handled photo is located, as file name prefix.
+Files which already start with the new prefix will not be renamed.
+Result will be LEAFDIRNAME + "_" + Original-Filename
+Main purpose is to get some overview in flat WordPress Media library.

 ## EXAMPLE